seanmiddleditch/formatxx/README.md

 necessary.

-The underlying method of operation of formatxx is to collect a list of arguments via variadic templates, lookup a `format` function for each of those arguments, and then pass the format string, an array of format functions, and an array of `void` pointers to arguments into the the actual formatting function.
+The underlying method of operation of formatxx is to collect a list of arguments via variadic templates, lookup a `format_value` function for each of those arguments, and then pass the format string, an array of format functions, and an array of `void` pointers to arguments into the the actual formatting function.
 The header mechanisms that generate these lists of functions and pointers are intended to be as absolutel light-weight on the compiler as possible.
 The